HomeBest and Top of Gardening91 Best Blue Flowers For the Garden

 USDA Zones: 8-11

-Blue water hyacinth is an aquatic plant with lovely blue-purple flowers that float on the water’s surface.
-They are a wonderful option to provide both aesthetic and ecological benefits to your water garden.
+Blue Water Hyacinth is an aquatic plant with lovely blue-purple flowers that float on the water’s surface.
+Nothing can match the aesthetic of these blooms.

 40. Blue Butterfly Bush